WilliamAshley2019/EnhancedHighpass/README.md

+This plugin is provided GPLv3 with exclusion of any sourcecode that was drawn from Airwindows Highpass.cpp or Highpass.h see below for more details.

 # EnhancedHighpass

 **EnhancedHighpass** is a VST3 highpass filter plugin built with JUCE 8, designed for trance EDM production.
 It features a clean, high-quality